conduktor/conduktor-docs/docs/platform/gateway/configuration/env-variables.md

 ## Kafka Environment Variables

-Conduktor Proxy connections to Kafka are configured by prefixed and translated environment variables.
+Conduktor Gateway connections to Kafka are configured by prefixed and translated environment variables.
 Any variable prefixed with `KAFKA_` will be treated as a connection parameter.
 The remainder of the environmnt variable will be lower cased and have `_` replaced with `.` so that a variable

 ```bash
 KAFKA_BOOTSTRAP_SERVERS